-This deliciously spiced, moist and fruity, home-made Christmas pudding is really simple to make.
-The recipe is enough for 3 puddings and, if you can resist eating them all over the festive season, they do freeze really well.
+This traditional festive recipe is loved by many.
+Deliciously spiced, moist and fruity, our Schwartz Christmas pudding recipe is simple to make and is an all-round winner!
+This recipe makes enough for three puddings and, if you can resist eating all of them over the festive season, they freeze really well too.

 To prepare the pudding basins, grease them really well and line the bottom of each one with a small square of greased greaseproof paper.